-Guide To Great Trout Fishing Locations In Vermont
+Great Trout Fishing In Vermont

-All about fishing for rainbow, brook, brown and lake trout in local lakes and streams.
+Guide to fishing for rainbow, brook, brown and lake trout in local lakes and streams.

-Trout Waters
+Trout Fishing Waters

 Vermont is trout country.
 Lots of trout water and quality fish.
 Most rivers and streams contain trout, as do many small lakes, ponds and parks.
 The major VT lakes with trout include Harriman Reservoir, Island Pond, Lake Bomoseen, Lake Champlain, Lake Dunmore, Lake Memphremagog, Lake St Catherine, Lake Willoughby, Maidstone Lake, Seymour Lake and Somerset Reservoir.
 Many of these lakes offer ice fishing for trout in winter.